Don’t forget the spare heirs

 Fun and productive activities help royal children become rounded individuals

 In stark contrast to her own childhood, Queen Victoria ensured that all nine of her children enjoyed a happy upbringing.
 The best times were spent at Osborne House, their “quiet and retired” home on the Isle of Wight.
 Here, Albert built a ‘Swiss Cottage’ for his young children.
 Hidden in the woods on the Osborne estate, this wooden chalet became the children’s favourite retreat.
-Albert intended it as a place where his offspring could play at being adults and learn the skills he believed would make them better people and rulers.
+Prince Albert intended it as a place where his offspring could play at being adults and learn the skills he believed would make them better people and rulers.

 Victoria and Albert’s children cherished such happy memories of Swiss Cottage that, when they were all grown up, they returned with their own children.